What is Hyperconvergence?

 Built-in Resilience

 Most HCI platforms automatically replicate data across multiple nodes, improving availability without requiring dedicated storage appliances.
+If a node experiences a hardware failure, workloads can often continue running using replicated data stored elsewhere in the cluster.

 Cloud-Like Operations

 Modern HCI platforms support automation, APIs, self-service provisioning, and hybrid cloud integrations that align with private cloud strategies.
+These capabilities allow organizations to manage infrastructure with many of the same operational practices used in public cloud environments while maintaining control over on-premises resources.

 Challenges of Hyperconvergence

 Despite its advantages, HCI is not the right fit for every workload.
+Here are the limitations you might face while adopting this infrastructure:

 Scaling Compute and Storage Together